-- basic lighting fixtures for the CBIS and CBRA. - Telephone systems/pager systems for TSA CBRA area. - Basic architectural finishes. - For projects currently in design or construction, TSA will consider design and construction modifications as agreed between the TSA and the Airport required to make the CBIS compliant with the TSA PGDS on a case-by-case basis. - B. Costs not considered reimbursable include (listing is not all inclusive): - Exterior Building Shell. - The BHS portion prior to the EDS screening matrix area. - The BHS portion exiting the EDS screening matrix areas. - Baggage make-up carrousels or outbound sortation systems. - Maintenance, repair parts or spare parts (other than spare parts which are initially provided by the Original Equipment Manufacturer during the installation of new equipment) for airport terminal improvements including the baggage handling conveyor components installed under this Project. - Manual encoding consoles or stations. - Employee break rooms, administrative office space and restrooms not intended for the sole use of TSA staff. - Architecturally pleasing enhancements. - Extended warranties beyond one (1) year. - 5.
-Change orders shall not be considered an authorization to exceed the TSA funding provided for the Project, unless the TSA Regional Deployment Manager (RDM) and TSA Contracting Officer (CO) have been notified in advance of the impact the Change Order has on the TSA funding, and TSA provides its concurrence to proceed with the Change Order.
-Use of TSA contingency funds for the TSA baggage-screening project requires TSA approval in advance of the COUNTY issuing the Change Order.
+- B. Examples of costs not considered reimbursable include, but are not limited to: - Exterior Building Shell. - Baggage make-up carrousels or outbound sortation systems. - Maintenance, repair parts or spare parts (other than spare parts which are initially provided by the Original Equipment Manufacturer during the installation of new equipment) for airport terminal improvements including the baggage handling conveyor components installed under this Project. - Manual encoding consoles or stations. - Employee break rooms, administrative office space and restrooms not intended for the sole use of TSA staff. - Architecturally pleasing enhancements. - Extended warranties beyond one (1) year.

+5. Change Orders shall not be considered authorization to exceed the TSA Reimbursement Limit unless the COUNTY submits to TSA prior written notification of the expected impact to the CBIS Project Cost and the corresponding impact to the TSA Reimbursement Limit, and the TSA agrees in writing to the proposed Change Order, including the proposed increase to the CBIS Project Cost and the TSA Reimbursement Limit.
+The COUNTY may not use the TSA contingency funds provided for the Project, as identified by TSA as part of this Agreement, without prior TSA written approval.